WHERE ARE YOU LOCATED?

 WHAT ABOUT HAIR AND MAKEUP?

 I do not work with a specific hair and makeup artist.
 You are welcome to bring one to your shoot.
 They are independent artists who you can hire separately.
 If you choose to use a hair and makeup artist, make sure to hire one who specifically focuses on headshots.
-If you would like some suggestions, just ask and I can recommend some people to you.

 For hair styling, it is important that you don't style your hair in a way that you won't be able to reproduce for auditions.
 You need to look like your headshot, so do your hair in a way that you would typically do it for an audition.